hungry-bogart/noisechatter/README.md

 # noisechatter
 ![nb_logo](https://user-images.githubusercontent.com/105610230/169454383-14ca67c5-ecf4-45f3-ac23-1a966a4a4699.png)

-Noisechatter is an extension of the Noisebridge BBS.
-It's meant to complement other features of the BBS by providing a sidechannel for chatters using a Javascript web application built with Node.js and Socket.io.
+Noisechatter started as an extension of the Noisebridge BBS.
+It was meant to complement other features of the BBS by providing a sidechannel for chatters using a Javascript web application built with Node.js and Socket.io.
+Sadly, it was never used to its full potential and the Noisebridge BBS is on hiatus.

+# Inspiration

 This repo uses James Q. Quick's code from his 8 part tutorial, "Design and Build a Chat App with Socket.io."
 The link to the playlist is <a href="http://iteroni.com/playlist?list=PLDlWc9AfQBfbyGwhSlxg16mQGpGnauCwq" target=_blank> here.</a> This is a great series and I highly recommend it.

-# Demo
-See noisechatter in action by visiting my instance of it at this <a href="http://noisebridgebbs.com:3000" target=_blank>link</a>.

 # Dependencies